traefik/traefik/docs/index.md

 | `/traefik_configurations/2/backends/backend1/servers/server2/url`       | `http://172.17.0.4:80`      |
 | `/traefik_configurations/2/backends/backend1/servers/server2/weight`    | `5`                        |

-Note that TRAEFIK *will not watch for key changes in the `/traefik_configurations` prefix*.
+Note that Træfɪk *will not watch for key changes in the `/traefik_configurations` prefix*.
 It will only watch for changes in the `/traefik` prefix.
 Further, if the `/traefik/alias` key is set, all other sibling keys with the `/traefik` prefix are ignored.

 ## <a id="benchmarks"></a> Benchmarks